 Let’s take a hard look at this hard food, and serve up some equally hard facts about crunchy kibble and what that sound means for the health of dogs.

 Crunch = high heat manufacturing processes

 When you hear that kibble crunch, what you’re hearing is the sound of a high-heat manufacturing process that was invented a long time ago, for our convenience—not for the health of dogs.
-The process used to get that crunch is the opposite of healthy; it turns subpar ingredients into dried pellets, decimating whatever nutrients those ingredients may have had and creating carcinogenic compounds along the way.
+The process used to get that crunch is the opposite of healthy; it turns often subpar ingredients into dried pellets, reducing whatever nutrients those ingredients may have had.

 Here’s an extremely condensed version of how kibble is made: